 Scholarships and fellowships for international postgraduate/graduate students

 - AAUW International Fellowships: The American Association of University Women (AAUW) aims to empower women by promoting equity and education for women.
 Their international fellowships are awarded to postgraduate students who wish to study or do research in the United States.
 Preference is given to women who have shown prior commitment to the advancement of women and girls.
-Applications are currently closed for the 2019–2020 school year but will open for the 2020–2021 school year in August.
+Funding provided means this organization gives away between $18,000–$30,000.
+The deadline for 2021 submission is November 15.

 - Fulbright Foreign Student Program: Fulbright offers a program for graduate students and young professionals who wish to study and conduct research in the United States.
 Candidates will be placed at a US institution based on their field and learning objectives.
 Students must be citizens of countries that have a relationship with the Fulbright institution in order to apply.